trustoverip/tswg-acdc-specification/spec/spec.md

 https://github.com/trustoverip/tswg-acdc-specification/issues/14
 :::

 Some fields in ACDCs may have for their value either a field map or a SAID.
 A SAID follows the SAID protocol [@SAID_ID].
-Essentially a SAID is a Self-addressing identifier (self-referential content addressable).
+Essentially, a SAID is a Self-addressing identifier (self-referential content addressable).
 A SAID is a special type of cryptographic digest of its encapsulating field map (block).
 The encapsulating block of a SAID is called a SAD (Self-addressed data).
 Using a SAID as a field value enables a more compact but secure representation of the associated block (SAD) from which the SAID is derived.
 Any nested field map that includes a SAID field (i.e., is, therefore, a SAD) may be compacted into its SAID.
 The uncompacted blocks for each associated SAID may be attached or cached to optimize bandwidth and availability without decreasing security.

 Several top-level ACDC fields may have for their value either a serialized field map or the SAID of that field map.
-Each SAID provides a stable universal cryptographically verifiable and agile reference to its encapsulating block (serialized field map).
-Specifically, the value of top-level `s`, `a`, `e`, and `r` fields may be replaced by the SAID of their associated field map.
+Each SAID provides a stable, universal, cryptographically verifiable, and agile reference to its encapsulating block (serialized field map).
+These include the `d`, and `rd` fields.
+Moreover, the value of top-level `s`, `a`, `e`, and `r` fields may be replaced by the SAID of their associated field map.
 When replaced by their SAID, these top-level sections are in compact form.

-Recall that a cryptographic commitment (such as a digital signature or cryptographic digest) on a given digest with sufficient cryptographic strength including collision resistance [@HCR][@QCHC] is equivalent to a commitment to the block from which the given digest was derived.
+Recall that a cryptographic commitment (such as a digital signature or cryptographic digest) on a given digest with sufficient cryptographic strength, including collision resistance [@HCR][@QCHC], is equivalent to a commitment to the block from which the given digest was derived.
 Specifically, a digital signature on a SAID makes a verifiable cryptographic non-repudiable commitment that is equivalent to a commitment on the full serialization of the associated block from which the SAID was derived.
 This enables reasoning about ACDCs in whole or in part via their SAIDS in a fully interoperable, verifiable, compact, and secure manner.
 This also supports the well-known bow-tie model of Ricardian Contracts [@RC].
-This includes reasoning about the whole ACDC given by its top-level SAID, `d`, field as well as reasoning about any nested sections using their SAIDS.
+This includes reasoning about the whole ACDC given by its top-level SAID, `d`, field, as well as reasoning about any nested sections using their SAIDS.

+### Registry SAID field

+When present, the registry SAID, `rd` field value is the SAID of the initializing event for a given transaction event log (TEL) registry that maintains a dynamic state for the ACDC, such as issuance and revocation state.

 ### Universally unique identifier (UUID) fields